Powerful state of Swaziland. Full description of Swaziland

 Education.

-The first schools were opened at Christian missions in the beginning.
+The first schools were opened during Christian missions in the beginning.
 19th century

 The education system is underdeveloped, education is not compulsory.
-Primary schools (duration of study is 7 years) children attend from the age of 6.
+Primary schools (the term of study is 7 years) are attended by children from the age of 6.
 Secondary education (5 years) begins at the age of 13 and takes place in two stages - three and two years.
 Primary education covers 98% of children of the corresponding age (2002).
-The system of higher education includes the University of Swaziland (located in the suburb of Manzini Kvaluseni, opened in 1964 as a part of the University of Botswana, Lesotho and Swaziland, received the status of an independent university in 1976), agricultural and pedagogical institutes.
+The system of higher education includes the University of Swaziland (located in the suburbs of Manzini Kvaluseni, opened in 1964 as an integral part of the University of Botswana, Lesotho and Swaziland, received the status of an independent university in 1976), agricultural and pedagogical institutes.
 In 2002, 18.4% of state funds were allocated from the budget for the needs of the education system.
 In 2003, 81.6% of the population were literate (82.6% of men and 80.8% of women).

 Healthcare.

-Swaziland is one of the African countries with the highest incidence of AIDS - 38.8% (2003).
-In 2003, there were 220 thousand AIDS patients and HIV-infected, 17 thousand people died.
+Swaziland is among the African countries with the highest incidence of AIDS - 38.8% (2003).
+In 2003, there were 220 thousand AIDS patients and HIV-infected people, 17 thousand people died.
 AIDS is officially declared a national disaster.
-In order to limit the spread of the disease in 2001, King Mswati III issued a decree prohibiting underage girls from having sex.
+In order to limit the spread of the disease, in 2001 King Mswati III issued a decree prohibiting underage girls from having sex.

-Lack of clean drinking water (about 40% of the population has constant access to it) leads to outbreaks of intestinal infectious diseases.
-In 2000, health care expenditures amounted to 4.2% of GDP.
+The lack of clean drinking water (about 40% of the population has constant access to it) leads to outbreaks of intestinal infections.
+In 2000, health spending was 4.2% of GDP.

-In the UN report on the humanitarian development of the planet in 2001, Swaziland was ranked 133rd.
+In the UN report on the human development of the planet in 2001, Swaziland stood at 133rd place.

-The origins of the visual arts in Swaziland began long before our era.
-NS.
-In the caves and grottoes of the Drakensberg Mountains, rock paintings of the Bushmen have been preserved - images of people, animals or fantastic creatures, made with mineral and earth paints, as well as lime and soot diluted in water and animal fat.
+The origin of the fine arts in Swaziland began long before our era. e.
+In the caves and grottoes of the Dragon Mountains, rock paintings of the Bushmen have been preserved - images of people, animals or fantastic creatures, made with mineral and earthen paints, as well as lime and soot, diluted in water and animal fat.

-Pottery, blacksmithing, metalworking (bronze and copper), weaving baskets and mats from grass and straw, the production of leather goods, as well as wood and horn carving are widespread crafts and artistic trades.
-Folk crafts are on display at the Swaziland National Museum in Lobamba (founded in 1972).
+Of the crafts and arts and crafts, pottery, blacksmithing, metalworking (bronze and copper), weaving of grass and straw baskets and mats, the production of leather goods, as well as wood and horn carving are common.
+Products of folk craftsmen are presented in the exposition of the National Museum of Swaziland in Lobamba (founded in 1972).

 Music.
-Playing musical instruments, singing and dancing are closely related to the daily life of the Swazi people.
-Traditional rituals are accompanied by singing and dancing (female dance with knives, "reeds" - the dance of girls during the initiation ceremony, etc.).
+Playing musical instruments, songs and dances are closely connected with the daily life of the Swazi people.
+Traditional rituals are accompanied by singing and dancing (women's dance with knives, "reeds" - the dance of girls during the initiation ceremony, etc.).

 Press, radio broadcasting, television and the Internet.

-Swazi (ama-swazi, amangwani) descend from the South African group of the Ngoni peoples, which in the 18th century. migrated to the territory of modern Swaziland.
+Swazi (Ama Swazi, Amangwani) descend from the South African group of Ngoni peoples, which in the 18th century. migrated to what is now Swaziland.
 The core of the kingdom was created in the 19th century.
-King Sobhuza I, who conquered the lands of the indigenous people who did not speak the Ngoni languages, and made them part of his kingdom.
+King Sobhuza I, who conquered the lands of the indigenous population, who did not speak the Ngoni languages, and made them part of his kingdom.
 His successor, King Mswati II, created a strong army and expanded the territory of his state.
 Until 1894, the Swazi army successfully resisted the aggressive aspirations of the Afrikaners (Boers) and the British, but then the country's territory became part of the Boer Republic of Transvaal.
-After the Boer War of 1899-1902, Swaziland was declared a British protectorate.
+After the Anglo-Boer War of 1899-1902, Swaziland was declared a British protectorate.
 See also BRITISH EMPIRE.

 On September 6, 1968, the independence of the Kingdom of Swaziland was proclaimed.
 During the long reign of Sobhuza II and his successors, Swaziland sought to maintain good neighborly relations with South Africa.

-After the death of King Sobhuza II, the country was ruled by a regency council for four years, and in 1986 Prince Makhosetiva ascended the throne, who after his coronation took the name Mswati III.
+After the death of King Sobhuza II, the country was ruled by a regency council for four years, and in 1986 Prince Makhosetive ascended the throne, taking the name Mswati III after the coronation.
 Despite the dissatisfaction of the democratic-minded part of society, he continued to rule as an absolute monarch.

 Elections to the House of Assembly took place in October 2003.
 Charles Magongo S "gayoyo was elected Speaker of the House.
-The Senate was elected on October 31, 2003, and Moses Dlamini became President."
+The Senate was elected on October 31, 2003, Moses Dlamini became its chairman.

-In 2003, a broad civic movement unfolded for the implementation of democratic reforms and an increase in the standard of living in the country.
-The opposition accused the king of violating the law he had issued in the fight against AIDS, which prohibits sex with underage girls (his 11th wife was a girl of school age).
+In 2003, a broad civil movement was launched to carry out democratic reforms and improve the standard of living in the country.
+The opposition accused the king of violating the law he himself issued as part of the fight against AIDS, which imposes a ban on sexual relations with underage girls (his 11th wife was a girl of school age).

-The opposition continues to criticize the king (the 37-year-old last absolute monarch of Africa) for his wide-ranging lifestyle.
-In the collection of the monarch's cars there are numerous Mercedes, each of his 12 wives has at their disposal their own BMW car of the latest models, the birthdays of the king are traditionally widely celebrated in the country (in 2005, approx. USD 10 million).
+The opposition continues to criticize the king (the 37-year-old last absolute monarch of Africa) for the wide scope of his lifestyle.
+The monarch’s car collection includes numerous Mercedes, each of his 12 wives has their own latest BMW car, traditionally the king’s birthdays are widely celebrated in the country (in 2005, approx. $10 million).

-Started in the end continues.
-1999, in order to fight opposition forces, the legislation was tightened: a ban was imposed on the activities of political parties and organizations, the rights of trade unions (including the right to strike) and judges were restricted, and censorship was actually introduced in the media.
+Continues what started in con.
+1999 in order to combat opposition forces, tightening of legislation: a ban was imposed on the activities of political parties and organizations, the rights of trade unions (including to strike) and judges were limited, and censorship was actually introduced in the media.

-Corruption is an acute problem.
-According to the Swaziland Ministry of Finance, released in April 2005 at a parliamentary meeting, the national treasury loses approx. US $ 80 million.
+The problem of corruption is acute.
+According to the Swaziland Ministry of Finance, released in April 2005 at a meeting of parliament, the national treasury annually loses approx. $80 million.

-In the summer of 2005, a conflict arose between the king of Swaziland and parliament over the adoption of a new constitution: the monarch refused to sign its draft approved by legislators, which, in particular, provided for the taxation of members of the royal family.
-After making the necessary changes, on July 26, 2005, King Mswati III signed a new constitution of the country, which strengthened the absolute monarchy in Swaziland (the powers of the king were expanded, the ban on the activities of political parties was confirmed).
+In the summer of 2005, a conflict arose between the king of Swaziland and the parliament on the adoption of a new constitution: the monarch refused to sign its draft approved by the legislators, which, in particular, provided for the taxation of members of the royal family.
+After making the necessary changes, on July 26, 2005, King Mswati III signed a new constitution for the country, which strengthened the absolute monarchy in Swaziland (the powers of the king were expanded, the ban on the activities of political parties was confirmed).

-In September 2008, parliamentary elections were held in the country, which international observers considered meaningless due to the lack of political parties in the struggle for parliamentary seats.
-All candidates for parliamentary seats are private individuals.
-About 400 thousand residents of Swaziland, who have voting rights, have elected 55 deputies of the House of Assembly, 10 more parliamentarians are appointed by King Mswati III.
+In September 2008, parliamentary elections were held in the country, which international observers considered pointless due to the lack of political parties in the struggle for parliamentary seats.
+All candidates for seats in parliament are private individuals.
+About 400,000 residents of Swaziland with voting rights elected 55 deputies of the House of Assembly, another 10 parliamentarians are appointed by King Mswati III.